karlospn/mytechramblings-site-source-code/content/posts/keep-your-platform-images-updated-when-using-aws-ecr-with-azure-pipelines.md

 - Azure Pipelines to run the process of creation/update the platform images.
 - An Azure Pipeline scheduled trigger will be used to periodically check if any dotnet base image contains a new update.
 - The ``Dockerfile`` for any platform image will be hosted on Azure DevOps Repos.
-- Every time a new version of a platform is created
 - Every time a new version of a platform is created a notification to a Teams Channel needs to be sent.

 ## **Repository structure**